AnnihilationGod/AnnihilationGod/README.md

 Date|Symbol|Short Volume|Short Exempt Volume|Total Volume|Market

-### I addad a Short Exempt Volume to reported FINRA data >2012 while data <2012 was already in the correct structure.
+### I addad a Short Exempt Volume to reported FINRA data >2012 even if there is not reported SEV for this periode - while data <2012 was already in the correct structure.

 Okay, more information about the data provided: